jackgwade/cat-snapshot-r/README.md

 ## Data Source

-All data come from the **NOAA / NCEI Storm Events Database** (bulk CSV files):
+All data come from the NOAA / NCEI Storm Events Database (bulk CSV files):

-- National Centers for Environmental Information (NCEI), Storm Events Database
+- **National Centers for Environmental Information (NCEI)** – Storm Events Database
   <https://www.ncei.noaa.gov/products/land-based-station/storm-events>

 For this project only the **StormEvents _details_ files** are used (one row per event with time, location, and impacts).